-Process tomography, since its inception in 1980s, has attracted considerable attention due to its ability to sense and interpret complex two-phase flow moving within processes by visualization [1, 2].
-There are many different process tomographic modalities due to the difference in sensing technique such as X-ray computed tomography [3], Gamma-ray tomography [4], Ultrasound tomography [5], Electrical capacitance tomography (ECT), and Microwave tomography [6].
-Among others, ECT is the most mature one and shows advantages in terms of high temporal resolution, robustness, withstanding high temperature and high pressure, non-intrusive and non-invasive, and no radiation, which make it an ideal candidate for the measurement of highly dynamic two-phase flows encountered in many industries [7, 8].
-So far, ECT has been successfully applied to the measurement of gas-solid fluidized beds [9-11], oil pipelines [12], and combustion flame [13].
+Since 1980s, process tomography has attracted considerable interest due to its ability to visualize and interpret complex two-phase flows moving within processes [1, 2].
+There are many different process tomography modalities due to different sensing techniques, such as x-ray tomography [3], Gamma-ray tomography [4], ultrasound tomography [5], electrical capacitance tomography (ECT), and microwave tomography [6].
+Among them, ECT is the most mature and has advantages of high temporal resolution, robustness, withstanding high temperature and high pressure, non-intrusive and non-invasive, and no radiation, which make it an ideal tool for measurement of highly dynamic two-phase flows encountered in many industries [7, 8].
+So far, ECT has been successfully applied to the measurement of gas-solids fluidized beds [9-11], oil pipelines [12], combustion flame [13] and other industrial processes.